mvdh7/PyCO2SYS/README.md

 **PyCO2SYS** is a Python implementation of CO<sub>2</sub>SYS, based on the [MATLAB v2.0.5](https://github.com/jamesorr/CO2SYS-MATLAB) but also including the updates made for tentatively forthcoming MATLAB v1.21.
 This software calculates the full marine carbonate system from values of any two of its variables.

-Every combination of input parameters has been tested, with differences in the results small enough to be attributable to floating point errors (i.e. negligible).
-See the scripts `CO2SYStest.m` and `CO2SYStest.py` to see how and check this for yourself. **Please [let me know](https://mvdh.xyz/contact) ASAP if you discover a discrepancy that I have not spotted!**
+Every combination of input parameters has been tested, with differences in the results small enough to be attributable to floating point errors and iterative solver endpoint differences (i.e. negligible).
+See the scripts in the [compare](compare) directory to see how and check this for yourself. **Please [let me know](https://mvdh.xyz/contact) ASAP if you discover a discrepancy that I have not spotted!**

 Documentation is under construction at [PyCO2SYS.readthedocs.io](https://pyco2sys.readthedocs.io/en/latest/).